petr590/NCV/README.md

 ```

 To build in debug mode, replace 'release' with 'debug'.
-The 'CMAKE_BUILD_TYPE=Windows' option is an assembly along with the PDCurses source code for MinGW.
+The 'CMAKE_BUILD_TYPE=MinGW' option is an assembly along with the PDCurses source code for MinGW.
-The Windows build has not been tested, edit the CMakeLists.txt file for it.
+The build for Windows has not been tested, edit the CMakeLists.txt file to build it.

 ## Libraries used
 - **ncursesw** (there is a polyfill for ncurses to output text to wchar_t)